eove/orca/docs/workflow/offline_vault_ceremony.md

 ## Verifying this document

-Please follow your organisation's way of verifing a document to make sure this document has not been tempered with.
+Please follow your organisation's way of verifing a document to make sure this document has not been tampered with.
 A hand made one can be found at the [signing and verifying annex](../signing_and_verifying.md)

 ## Introduction